RigsOfRods-Community/ai-waypoints/README.md

 ![kk](https://user-images.githubusercontent.com/2660424/191098122-243a5082-5522-4f06-be8e-29f7848d6f0c.png)

-Once you are done, click the `Waypoints` header and hit the `Export` button.
+Once done, press the `Start` button to test the path.
+Finally click the `Waypoints` header and press the `Export` button.
 A notififation will appear and the waypoints will be saved in `RoR.log`.

 Open an issue in this repository and provide the terrain name, desired preset name and waypoints list.
 Pull requests are welcomed also, the json file is very simple structured.